12 May 2015

 Anna Pickard is editorial director at Slack, the rapid-rising team communication software launched last year by former Flickr co-founder Stewart Butterfield.
-Slack, which counts us at Contagious among its customers, has quickly built a massive base of fans with creative interfaces, helpful features and a great brand personality, which we've noted in these pages before.
+Slack, which counts us at Contagious among its customers, has quickly built a massive base of fans with creative interfaces, helpful features and a great brand personality.

 After a degree in dramaturgy, Anna did a stint at the Guardian, became the Twitter voice of a cat with thumbs and wrote the trippy world of Glitch before contributing to the emoji-conscious voice of Slack.
 Anna's going to be talking about constructing an amazing editorial experience for digital products at Now / Next / Why, giving voice to bits and bytes; we caught up to her via email to ask about her approach, and some of her favourite brand experiences.